Woman to lead Rochester police after Daniel Prude’s death

 ROCHESTER, N.Y.
 (AP) — Rochester Mayor Lovely Warren tapped a Black woman to become the new interim city police chief, saying Saturday she will bring a “fresh approach to policing” amid the tumultuous aftermath to Daniel Prude’s death.

 Cynthia Herriott-Sullivan, who retired from the department in 2009 as a lieutenant, will become the first woman to head the police department on Oct.
+14.

-14. Warren fired former Police Chief La’Ron Singletary this month after police body camera video was released of Prude, a Black man who died several days after officers put a hood over his head and pressed his face into the pavement on March 23.
+Warren fired former Police Chief La’Ron Singletary this month after police body camera video was released of Prude, a Black man who died several days after officers put a hood over his head and pressed his face into the pavement on March 23.

-The video’s release sparked days of protests in the city and insistent calls for reform.
+The video’s release nearly six month after Prude’s death sparked days of protests in the city, as well as insistent calls for police reform and the mayor’s resignation.
+Warren lauded Herriott-Sullivan’s police experience and ties to the community and said she will help her “bridge the gap” between the police and residents.

 “I am confident that she will bring a different perspective and instill a fresh approach to policing, both of which are very much needed in our city, particularly at this difficult time,” Warren said at a news conference.

+Herriott-Sullivan will take over a police department in disarray since Prude’s relatives released the video.
+Warren claimed Singletary had initially misled her about the circumstances of the death.
+Other senior police officials have announced their retirements or departures from top command positions.

+A week ago, the city by Lake Ontario was further traumatized when gunfire at a backyard party killed two teenagers and wounded 14 others.
+Police have yet to announce arrests in that case.

 Herriott-Sullivan is currently the interim deputy executive director at the Rochester Housing Authority.

-“I know these are tough times right now, but I believe strongly that we all bring our best to the table and we’ll be able to get it done,” Herriott-Sullivan said.
+She told reporters that despite tough times, she believes the community can work together in the city she loves.

+“Ironically, I left law enforcement because I wanted to have a bigger hand in helping people stay out of jail rather than putting them in,” she said. ”And so I moved on to roles that helped me in in dealing with criminal justice disparities.”

+Warren said earlier this month that the interim chief would serve until June, giving the city time to conduct a national search for a permanent replacement.